 I didn’t start my career in the food world, but I did start it in TV storytelling.
 For eight years, I was a sports reporter, anchor, videographer, producer and editor.
 When I moved back to New York in 2009, I reported news and feature stories for Verizon’s fledgling FiOS1 News Long Island channel.
 I was also food blogging for fun and had an idea: Why not do a dining segment during the news?
 The bosses signed off and “Reservations with Rob” was born.
 Over time, Verizon executives liked what they saw and “Reservations with Rob” became a weekly, primetime food TV show: Restaurant Hunter.

 Restaurant Hunter launched in 2011 on Long Island, expanding to FiOS1 News Lower Hudson Valley in 2015 and FiOS1 News New Jersey in 2017, with each channel getting its own original content.
 It quickly became the most popular original program on all three channels, with restaurants featured on the show reporting sales increases of up to 60% after their segment aired.
 Between the three versions of the show, I executive produced 100 new episodes a year (hosting 70 of them).
 While FiOS1 News shuttered in November of 2019, Restaurant Hunter still lives on, as Verizon chose to add the fan-favorite programming to its video-on-demand library.

 In January of 2020, I added podcaster to my resume, launching Hot Takes on a Plate on the Bleav Podcast Network.
-In addition, I produced and directed an award-winning independent documentary about how COVID-19 has impacted New York’s restaurants, 86’d: How A Global Pandemic Rocked The World’s Culinary Capital, and written articles and essays for outlets such as The Washington Post and Esquire.
+In addition, I produced and directed an award-winning independent documentary about how COVID-19 has impacted New York’s restaurants, 86’d: How A Global Pandemic Rocked The World’s Culinary Capital, and have written articles and essays for outlets such as The Washington Post and Esquire.

 I live in Brooklyn with my wife, two daughters and our Boston Terrier.
 We also run a Poconos Airbnb, House in the Woods.